evgenyneu/Cephalopod/README.md

 fader.fadeIn(duration: 3, velocity: 2)
 ```

-Velocity of 0 creates a linear fade.
-Values greater than zero produce more logarithmic fading to make it sound more even to humans ear.
-I personally use velocity values from 2 to 5.

 ## Volume functions

 The following graph shows functions I am using for calculating the volume for the fade.
 Green one is for fade in and blue is for fade out.